Teodor92/Project-Company-Life/specification/user-stories/access-level.md

 # Page Access Level

+## User Story

+As a system administrator
+I want to define access levels for different pages
+So that users can only access pages appropriate to their role.

+## Description

-The application has 3 types of access level:
+The application has 3 types of access level: Anonymous, Logged In, and Administrator.
+This story defines the access control rules for each page in the application.

+## User Types

 - Anonymous
 - Logged In
 - Administrator

+## Access Control Matrix

 The table below describes the access level of each role to each page in the application: